ORGANIZERS for the Nine Conversations

 ANNA FORSMAN is Arts & Cultural Programming Director for John Brown Lives! and founder of The People’s Chorus, thriving on authenticity, deep connection, and her sincere love for bringing people together through song.
-Her meticulous note taking during the nine conversations on equity and justice made it possible to respond to participant’s request to publish an advocacy tool for community-wide conversation that included the recommendations and lessons that we touched on.
+Her meticulous note taking during the nine conversations on equity and justice made it possible to respond to participant’s request to publish an advocacy tool for community-wide conversation that included the recommendations and lessons touched on.

 AFTERWORD